John W. Taylor (Mormon)

-John Whittaker Taylor (May 15, 1858 – October 10, 1916) was a member of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints (LDS Church) and was the son of John Taylor, the third president of the church.
+John Whittaker Taylor (May 15, 1858 – October 10, 1916) was a member of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints (LDS Church) and was the son of John Taylor, the church's third president.
 While he was an apostle, Taylor was excommunicated from the LDS Church for opposing the church's abandonment of plural marriage.
 He was subsequently posthumously re-baptized in 1965.
+He was also reinstated to his position in the Quorum of the Twelve Apostles.

 Family and occupation

-John W. Taylor was born in Provo, Utah Territory, while his parents John Taylor and Sophia Whitaker were taking shelter there, along with other church members, during the Utah War.
+John W. Taylor was born in Provo, Utah Territory, while his parents, John Taylor and Sophia Whitaker, were taking shelter there, along with other church members, during the Utah War.
 He married May Leona Rich (daughter of John Taylor Rich and Agnes Young) on October 19, 1882, and moved to Cassia County, Idaho, to ranch.
 As a practitioner of plural marriage, Taylor later married Nellie Todd, Janet Maria Wooley, Eliza Roxie Welling, Rhoda Welling, and Ellen Georgina Sandberg.
 He also worked as a county clerk and a newspaper editor.

-Taylor's son Samuel W. Taylor became his biographer and a prolific writer of fiction and non-fiction.
+Taylor's son, Samuel, became his biographer and a prolific writer of fiction and non-fiction.